federicotdn/verb/README.md

 }
 ```

 The example uses the `verb-var` function.
-This function returns the value of the symbol being passed to it, unless the symbol does not have a value, in which case its value is set using `read-string`.
+This function returns the value of the symbol being passed to it, unless the symbol does not have a value, in which case its value is set using `read-string` and then returned.
+It is useful for creating request specifications that require external (potentially secret) values, that only need to be set once.

 If you wish to access the last response's attributes, use the `verb-last` variable (type: `verb-response`).
 For example, here's a request that sends the previous response's headers to an endpoint: